petebuzzell-ad/petebuzzell-ad.github.io/winzer/winzer-shipperhq-documentation.md

 "PA"    // Pennsylvania
 // ... all 50 state abbreviations supported

-// State restrictions in SHIPPING_GROUPS metafield (hashbang-delimited) "CA#!NY#!TX"                     // Restricted from CA, NY, and TX "FL#!IL"                         // Restricted from FL and IL "CA"                             // Restricted from CA only "SMALL#!CA#!NY"                  // Small product restricted from CA and NY
+// State restrictions in SHIPPING_GROUPS metafield (hash-delimited) "CA#NY#TX"                       // Restricted from CA, NY, and TX "FL#IL"                          // Restricted from FL and IL "CA"                             // Restricted from CA only "SMALL#CA#NY"                    // Small product restricted from CA and NY
 ```

 ## Shipping Rules Logic